 In 2003 the European IST prize selected WorldDirector as a “European IST Prize Nominee”.
 The European IST Prize was the most distinguished award for innovative European IT products.
 Selection criteria for the prize included: technical excellence, innovative content, potential market impact, capacity to generate employment, contribution to the acceptance and understanding of IST in society, and likely social impact.

 WorldDirector is currently available either under license or as a fully managed service, including hardware and software to install a complete WorldDirector CDN solution.
-It is available to host end users’ applications, to ISPs, and to corporate accounts.
+It is available to host end-users’ applications, to ISPs, and corporate accounts.
 WorldDirector is offered at Wornex data centres in Europe, USA and Asia (including as an option: AWS, Google and Azure cloud locations), and provides service to 300+ web sites, B2B & B2C applications, portals and streaming services on behalf of customers in Italy, Germany, Switzerland and the USA.

 Which innovative features does WorldDirector provide?

-- Edge caching for Internet servers and applications, regardless of protocol (http, ftp, TCP/IP, UDP, etc.);
+- Edge caching for Internet servers and applications, regardless of protocol (HTTP, FTP, TCP/IP, UDP, etc.);

-- HTTP content acceleration via standard IETF Content Encoding to any Web site, regardless of the server’s operating system, HTTP origin server or type of Internet application;
+- HTTP content acceleration via standard IETF Content-Encoding to any Web site, regardless of the server’s operating system, HTTP origin server or type of Internet application;

 - Static and dynamic web server accelerator: adds scalability at a very low cost to any web portal or application.
 Offers more than 40 times increase in performance for dynamic portals, with more than 200 concurrent accesses.

-- Global and local load balancing: this will automatically reduce response time under high load, as well as greatly reduce load on the origin web site.
+- Global and local load balancing: this will automatically reduce response time under high load and greatly reduce the load on the origin web site.
 Compared to other systems, a high number of edge servers is not required.
-The cost of each WorldDirector node is a fraction of the origin Web server in case of large portals.
+Each WorldDirector node’s cost is a fraction of the origin Web server in case of large portals.
 For smaller sites, each WorldDirector node may be shared among different web sites;

-- Automatic Disaster Recovery for any Web site, multimedia archive or ftp site: any content available via “GET” (including dynamic portals) may be made available from any WorldDirector node when the origin Web site is unavailable;
+- Automatic Disaster Recovery for any Web site, multimedia archive or FTP site: any content available via “GET” (including dynamic portals) may be made available from any WorldDirector node when the origin Web site is unavailable;

 - Distributed email service: WorldDirector is also very effectively used to provide a redundant, globally distributed corporate email service (based on multiple geographically distributed SMTP & MX servers), with DDOS, antivirus and spam protection that can sustain high traffic peaks and multiple server downtime with uninterrupted service.